joshstevens19/simple-uniswap-sdk/README.md

   }[];
   // if the allowance approved for moving tokens is below the amount sending to the
   // uniswap router this will be false if not true
+  // this is not reactive so if you get the trade quote
+  // and this returns false but then you do the approval
+  // transaction, this old context will still say false
   hasEnoughAllowance: boolean;
+  // the from token info
+  fromToken: Token;
+  // the to token info
+  toToken: Token;
   // holds the from balance context
+  // this is not reactive so if they top
+  // up their account after this is generated
+  // then you need to query that yourself
+  // or regen the trade info
   fromBalance: {
     // if the balance of the users has enough to perform this trade, does not consider gas prices
     // right now if your doing ETH > ERC20